openharmony/docs/en/device-dev/quick-start/basic-os-environment-setup.md

 **Prerequisites**

--   Python 3.7.4 or later has been installed.
+Python 3.7.4 or later has been installed.
 For details, see  [Installing and Configuring Python](#section11255767343).
--   The source code has been downloaded.
-For details, see  [Source Code Acquisition](../get-code/source-code-acquisition.md).

 **Installation**